thephpleague/url/4.0/uri/schemes/data-uri.md

 //where '...' represent the base64 representation of the file
 ~~~

-If the file is not readable or accessible an InvalidArgumentException exception will be thrown.
+If the file is not readable or accessible an `InvalidArgumentException` exception will be thrown.
 The class uses PHP's `finfo` class to detect the required mediatype as defined in RFC2045.

 ## Validation

 Even though all URI properties are defined and accessible attempt to set any component other than the path will result in the object throwing a `RuntimeException` exception.
-As adding data to theses URI parts will generate an invalid URI.
+As adding data to theses URI parts will generate an invalid Data URI.

 ~~~php
 use League\Uri\Schemes\Data as DataUri;